openstack/mistral/tools/docker/DOCKER_README.rst

 |                    |                  |launched inside container             |
 +--------------------+------------------+----------------------+---------------+

-Other way you can mount the your config file to a Mistral Docker container.
-You should uncomment the volume sections in the docker-compose files.
+The `/etc/mistral/mistral.conf` configuration file can be mounted to the Mistral Docker container by uncommenting and editing the `volumes` sections in the Mistral docker-compose files.

 Launch tests inside Container